Tips for Traveling with Pets on Memorial Day Weekend

 Walk your dog

 Sounds simple, no?
 Even though you’re away on vacation to relax and recharge, your dog will still need his daily dose of exercise.
 This is an especially important factor in reducing any stress your dog may feel being out of his element.
 Whether you’re traveling by car, plane or train, travel can wreak havoc on your dog’s nerves and so can any new and unusual stimuli.
 So, reduce the risk of unwanted behaviors associated with the stress and anxiety by exercising your dog.
-It may not be a cure all end all but I promise, it definitely makes a difference.
+It may not be a cure-all end all but I promise, it definitely makes a difference.

 Have you ever heard the saying “Good fences make good neighbors”?
 Well, it holds a lot of weight.
 Boundaries are important in all areas of our lives.
 There are many people that don’t like dogs or maybe they do but they don’t love your dog like you do.
 Don’t assume!
 You know what they say about assumptions, too, right?
 Be respectful of people’s personal space and always ask permission if your dog can approach people.
 They’ll appreciate you for it.
-You should also keep in mind that you need to ask the same respect of other people approaching your dog.
+You should also keep in mind that you need to ask the same respect from other people approaching your dog.
 It’s ok to tell someone how to approach your dog as well as how to pet or handle your dog.
 Believe me, people generally will not take offense to this.
 In fact, they’ll appreciate it.
 For example, if your dog yelps when someone touches his ears, making people aware of that will only serve to save them the alarm of hearing your dog cry when they do so.
 Also, even the friendliest of dogs may behave out of character when they are in new environments, which may make them more likely to get spooked.

 Following these quick and easy travel tips for Memorial Day weekend will leave all involved parties happier.
 Traveling with your dog can be a rewarding and memorable if you do what’s right on your part.
-More and more establishments will continue to become pet friendly if pet parents begin with the end in mind.
+More and more establishments will continue to become pet-friendly if pet parents begin with the end in mind.